ComfyGummy/chrome-web3/README.md

 Things that could be improved about the extension:

-- Reduce website incompatibilities that currently exist, such as the ENS frontend.
 - Allow the user to customize the RPC endpoint used by the extension.
 - Get Chrome to add `web3://` to the list of URL schemes that it allows extensions to register as a handler for. `ipfs://` is currently one of these schemes.
 As an IANA-registered URL scheme, it should be possible to add `web3://` to this list.
 - Implement automated internal retries.
 Currently, some requests randomly fail with "execution reverted" error messages.
 This could be handled in the [`web3protocol` library][web3protocol library] as well.